groonga/groonga/doc/source/reference/commands/database_unmap.rst

 .. caution::

-   You can use this command only when :doc:`thread_count` returns ``1``.
+   You can use this command only when :doc:`thread_limit` returns ``1``.
 It means that this command doesn't work with multithreading.

 Syntax